miro-albrecht/pwa-with-native-apis/README.md

 # PWA with access to native APIs on mobile

 This is a demo project to explore the possibilities of adding native API access to an existing PWA.
-In this case, we try Capacitor.
+For this purpose, we use [Capacitor](https://capacitor.ionicframework.com/) from [Ionic](https://ionicframework.com/).

 ## Prerequisites